Planning Your Visit

-From I-85, use Exit 79 and follow the brown Historic Sites signs.
-You will turn left onto Hwy.
-29 (Salisbury Avenue).
-The museum will be on your left.
+From 1-85, take Exit 79 and follow the brown Historic Site signs.
+Turn left on Hwy.
+29 (Salisbury Ave.)
+Go 3/10ths of a mile and the museum entrance will be on the left.

-From Statesville, take I-40 to I-77 South (Exit 152).
-From I-77 take exit 49A (G. Bagnal Blvd.) which is Highway 70.
-Travel Hwy 70 for 21.5 miles to the Salisbury Mall.
-Go straight past the mall and Rowan Regional Medical Center.
-Turn right onto Clubhouse Drive (at the “To 29” sign).
-Follow Clubhouse Dr., veering left until you reach the light at Main St. Turn left.
-Go 2 miles, passing through downtown Spencer.
-Pass SunTrust Bank and the Fire Dept. on the left and the museum entrance will be on the right.
-(Approximate drive time: 45 minutes).
+From Statesville, take I-40 to I-77 South (Exit 152-A).
+From I-77, take Exit 49A (G. Bagnal Blvd.) which is Highway 70.
+Take Hwy.
+70 East for 23.7 miles to Clubhouse Drive.
+Turn right onto Clubhouse Drive (at the “To Main Street” sign).
+Follow Clubhouse Drive, veering left until you reach Main Street.
+Turn left onto Main Street.
+Continue 2 miles, passing the Spencer Fire Department (on left) and the museum entrance will be on the right.
+(Approximate drive time: 45 mins.)

 Normal Admission Rates and Parking